End of the strike at the Louvre: The Paris museum reopens to visitors

 Indeed, multiple reports support the unions' claims.
 The Court of Auditors specifically criticized the Museum of Louvre for significant security vulnerabilities both within the building and concerning its artworks, as well as for its insufficient investment in maintenance and renovation work.

-The Parisian museum will therefore remain closed to the public starting this December 15th.
-Depending on how negotiations unfold, it may reopen sooner or later before the end of the year.
-Visitors are advised to check the museum’s website before planning their trip.
+The Parisian museum is now open to the public during regular hours.
+However, depending on how negotiations unfold, it may need to close again in the coming days.
+Visitors are advised to check the museum’s website before planning their visit.

 Practical information